Chirag Yadav

 Moving Resource Management Ahead

 Wearable construction technology is a construction company’s secret weapon when it comes to maximizing employee capabilities.
 These sophisticated devices can monitor employee activity, detecting any idleness or safety concerns.
 But it doesn’t stop.
-Wearables also allow companies to analyze each employee’s strengths and weaknesses, simplifying planning and improving project timelines.
+Wearables also allow companies to analyse each employee’s strengths and weaknesses, simplifying planning and improving project timelines.
 And with immediate communication, wearables eliminate the risk of delay by letting suppliers know the company’s needs without notice.
 With controls, construction companies can improve the efficiency of their employees and keep projects running smoothly.

 Wearable construction technology is changing the industry in ways that were previously unimaginable.
 These devices can be divided into three categories: visual, tactile, and sensory:

-Visual Wearables such as smart helmets and smart glasses provide information to construction workers real-time visualization of the environment.
+Visual wearables such as smart helmets and smart glasses provide information to construction workers real-time visualization of the environment.
 Images can be reproduced from the factory to remote viewers, enabling faster decision-making and reducing error.
 This technology enables greater collaboration in construction, where workers and managers can work together to achieve a common goal.

-Tactile Wearables such as exoskeletons and bionic suits increase the wearer’s strength and endurance, reducing the risk of fractures.
+Tactile wearables such as exoskeletons and bionic suits increase the wearer’s strength and endurance, reducing the risk of fractures.
 These devices also help boost employee morale by making their jobs easier and less physically demanding.
 The exoskeleton could even pave the way for more robots on construction sites, changing the industry even more.

-The use of wearable technology in the construction industry is still in its early stages, but there is a lot of potential for future developments.
 Wearable technology is just the beginning of the construction industry’s technological transformation driven by AR-led solutions.
 The future promises drone research, AI systems, 3D printing, 5G networks, and blockchain contracts.
 But wearables are the easiest way to start.
 This guide has shown you how wearables can improve safety and productivity in your workplace.

 FAQs